shiroyasha/blog-source/source/posts/2017-05-21-coreutils-that-you-might-not-know.html.md

 ```

 Whoa!
 That was super simple.
 I was baffled by the fact that this program was
-part of the standard coreutils package, and yet I've never used it.
+part of the standard utilities set on Linux, and yet I've never used it.
 So I
-wondered what else is part of coreutils that I don't know about.
-I've found
+wondered what else is part of coreutils or util-linux packages that I don't
-several interesting and usable tools.
+know about.
+I've found several interesting and usable tools.

 For example, did you know that you have a built in calendar?